 The Trend is intended to be a baseline against which Alternatives I and II can be compared.
 The concept for the Trend's transportation system is a continuation of recent trends in transportation investment in the Region.
-The

-Trend's transportation system is to an extent an extrapolation of past events, and as well is based on current and recent past investment levels and priorities, with similar levels and priorities assumed to continue through the year 2050.
+The Trend's transportation system is to an extent an extrapolation of past events, and as well is based on current and recent past investment levels and priorities, with similar levels and priorities assumed to continue through the year 2050.

 The trend in public transit service levels in the Region has been one of significant decline; a loss of nearly 25 percent of service since the early 2000s.
-Under the Trend, the already reduced transit service levels would be reduced by an additional 22 percent by the year 2050, as shown in Table III-11, Map III-11, and Figure III-7.
+Under the Trend, the already reduced transit service levels would be reduced by an additional 22 percent by the year 2050, as shown in Table 3.11, Map 3.14, and Figure 3.8.
 This further decline is based in part on an extrapolation of service level declines, but primarily is based on consideration of current and expected revenues and current and expected capital, operating, and maintenance costs for the Region's existing transit services.
 Future decline would particularly affect local bus service, resulting in entire routes being cut, lower service frequencies, reduced service hours, and/or weekend service being eliminated, depending on the transit system.
 Existing express bus service would be eliminated as well.
 Passenger fares would increase faster than inflation as transit systems attempt to maintain service levels as high as possible.
-Existing shared-ride taxi services would be established.
+Existing shared-ride taxi services would continue to operate, but no new shared-ride taxi services would be established.